-- Not return to work for a PSRS/PEERS-covered employer in any capacity for a period of one month after the PSRS/PEERS retirement date, including volunteer work if the retiree later becomes a paid employee with the same employer in the same, or a similar position, and
+- Not return to work for a covered employer in any capacity for one month after the PSRS/PEERS retirement date.
+This may include volunteer work.

 - Not enter a contract for covered employment until after receiving the first retirement benefit payment.
 This includes any type of early retirement incentive or separation agreement that requires the retiree to return to work or volunteer in return for salary, including health insurance benefits.

 Effective July 1, 2016, a PSRS/PEERS retiree cannot enter into any agreement, written or unwritten, for future employment in any capacity by a PSRS/PEERS-covered employer until after they have received their first benefit payment.